Keyport, Washington

 Keyport is an unincorporated community and census-designated place (CDP) located in Kitsap County, Washington, United States.
 Situated at the eastern terminus of State Route 308 on the Kitsap Peninsula, Keyport is known for its small population and charming coastal setting.
-According to the 2010 census, the Keyport CDP had a total population of 554 residents.
+As of the 2020 census, Keyport had a population of 576.
 To its close west, Keyport and Virginia have maritime borders with each other.

 The community of Keyport was named after Keyport, New Jersey, in 1896.
 Its nickname is "Torpedo Town USA".
 Keyport is situated on a small peninsula named the Keyport Peninsula, jutting into Liberty Bay a few kilometers southeast of Poulsbo.
 It is the home of a small United States Navy depot tasked with ranging and repairing torpedoes for the US Navy and allies.

 Keyport Bible Church, which was established in the early 1900s and incorporated in 1926, stands as the sole church in Keyport.
 The church's building was dedicated on May 2, 1937, and has since undergone expansions, including the addition of classrooms and a multipurpose building.